shubhankar05sarkar/PacMan/README.md

 The maze is designed using a grid-based layout where walls, pellets, and power pellets are defined by a set of characters.
 Walls (#) block movement, while pellets (.) and power pellets (o) are items to be collected.

 ### Pellet Collection:
 As Pac-Man moves through the maze, he collects pellets.
-Each normal pellet increases your score by a small amount, and each power pellet gives a larger score bonus along with temporarily empowering Pac-Man to eat ghosts.
+Each normal pellet increases your score by 10 points, and each power pellet gives 50 points.

 ### Ghosts and AI:
 The maze is also populated with ghosts.
 These ghosts use a simple AI based on BFS to chase Pac-Man.
 This means that the ghosts constantly calculate the shortest path to Pac-Man while navigating around walls.
 If a ghost catches Pac-Man (i.e., occupies the same grid cell), the game is over.